namehillsoftware/codefolio/README.md

 # Codefolio

-Codefolio is a basic portfolio renderer for your git projects.
+Codefolio is a basic portfolio renderer for your projects.

 ## Why?